cosc2336-ds-alg/assg07/README.md

 subdirectory called `template` in your project that contains some files.
 Copy the files named `test-int-template.cpp` and `test-string-template.cpp` to your `src` subdirectory.
-These files will be replacing the old `tests-List.cpp` file that was testing the nontemplatized version of `List` that only managed `int` values.
+These files will be replacing the old `assg07-tests.cpp` file that was testing the nontemplatized version of `List` that only managed `int` values.
 There is also a new `Makefile` that will use these 2 tests files to build the test executable, copy this new Makefile from the `template` subdirectory and replace the current Makefile you have at the root of the directory.
 You will also see there are files named `List.hpp` and `List.cpp` in the `template` subdirectory.
-Copy these files to `include` and `src` respectively.
+Copy these files to `include` and `src` subdirectories respectively.
 I have gotten you started on turning `List` into a template class, but have only templatized the class declaration and the class constructors and destructor.

 Once you copy over all of the files from the `template` subdirectory, your project should now build and run the unit tests.
 You should check that